ZaaraKhan/wall-drawing-273/README.md

 > Wall 7: Red lines from the midpoints of four sides, blue lines from four corners, yellow lines from the center.
 > The number of lines and their length are determined by the draftsman.

-You are the draftsman.
-Your hand completes the work.

 ---

 ## How it works